-Legislative update: Senate adjourns after tackling fixes to plug budget holes caused by federal cuts - New Mexico Political Report
+Legislative update: Senate, House adjourn after tackling fixes to plug budget holes caused by federal cuts - New Mexico Political Report

-Just a little more than 24 hours after the start of a special legislative session, the New Mexico State Senate adjourned having passed a handful of bills designed to blunt against a mid-year fiscal and health crisis for the state caused by federal budget and policy changes demanded earlier this year by President Trump.
+Senators adjourned just after noon, while the House remained in session until 5:15 p.m.

-The Senate adjourned after passing a budget that appropriates money to back fill federal cuts to New Mexico healthcare, food assistance and public broadcasting programs.
-They had also passed four other bills.
-Those include measures to improve access to healthcare and limit premium increases for New Mexicans who buy insurance on the state’s exchange, changes to the state’s Rural Healthcare Delivery Fund, a bill to authorize the state to formulate its own vaccine standards, and amending a recently enacted criminal competency law.
+All five bills brought up that align with the issues listed in the governor’s proclamation for the special session have cleared both chambers after committee hearings and sometimes hours of discussion and floor debate.
+Those items included passage of a budget that appropriates funding money to backfill cuts to public broadcasting, as well as state food assistance and healthcare programs impacted by changes emanating from Washington, D.C.

-Republicans also introduced six bills on subjects ranging from fixes to the state’s juvenile justice system, medical malpractice code, reforms to the Children, Youth and Families Department and entering the state into interstate medical licensure compacts for medical professionals.
+Other topics include measures designed to improve access and limit premium increases for New Mexicans who buy insurance on the state’s exchange, changes to the state’s Rural Healthcare Delivery fund, a bill to authorize the state to formulate its own vaccine standards, and amending a recently enacted criminal competency code.

-As of 3:00 Thursday afternoon, the State House of Representatives was still in session and debating several bills.
-Here is a list of bills and their status as of this time:
+Republicans had introduced six bills on subjects ranging from fixes to the state’s juvenile justice system, medical malpractice code, reforms to the Children, Youth and Families Department and entering the state into interstate medical licensure compacts for medical professionals.

 Passed both the New Mexico House and Senate